MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-managed-identity.md

 ---
-title: Sign in with Azure CLI using a managed identity | Microsoft Docs
+title: Sign into Azure using a managed identity and the Azure CLI
-description: Learn how to sign into the Azure CLI with managed identity.
+description: Learn how to sign into Azure using an managed identity and the Azure CLI.
+Find links to articles that show how to use the Azure CLI to manage Azure identities. ms.date: 09/02/2024 ms.topic: concept-article ms.service: azure-cli ms.custom: devx-track-azurecli, seo-azure-cli
-author: jiasli
-ms.author: jiasli
-ms.date: 09/22/2023
-ms.topic: conceptual
-ms.service: azure-cli
-ms.tool: azure-cli
-ms.custom: devx-track-azurecli, seo-azure-cli
-keywords: az login, authentication types, authentication methods, azure, cli login, az login powershell, cli login, sign in, azure cli
+#customer intent: As an app developer, I need to security automate authentication to Azure using a managed identity.
 ---

-# Sign in with a managed identity using Azure CLI
+# Sign into Azure with a managed identity using the Azure CLI

 On resources configured for managed identities for Azure resources, you can sign in using the managed identity.
 Here are some of the benefits of using managed identities: